Gastroenterology & Endoscopy

 What is an Iron Infusion?

 Iron is an essential mineral in the human body, and if you don’t have enough iron, your body cannot make haemoglobin.
-This can lead to anemia, a condition in which you lack enough healthy red blood cells to carry adequate oxygen to your body’s tissues.
-Symptoms of anemia include feeling tired, paleness, dizziness, headaches, difficulty breathing, a fast heartbeat and feeling cold (especially in your hands and feet).
+This can lead to anaemia, a condition in which you lack enough healthy red blood cells to carry adequate oxygen to your body’s tissues.
+Symptoms of anaemia include feeling tired, paleness, dizziness, headaches, difficulty breathing, a fast heartbeat and feeling cold (especially in your hands and feet).

 Iron tablets are often poorly tolerated due to side effects, and the amount of iron absorbed is minimal, meaning tablets must be taken for many weeks or even months to restore iron levels.

-One of the most common ways of treating iron deficiency (low iron) and iron deficiency anemia is with an intravenous iron infusion (Ferinject), where iron is delivered into the vein through a needle cannula to increase the levels of iron and hemoglobin in the body.
+One of the most common ways of treating iron deficiency (low iron) and iron deficiency anaemia is with an intravenous iron infusion (Ferinject), where iron is delivered into the vein through a needle cannula to increase the levels of iron and haemoglobin in the body.
 This restores the iron levels in the body back to normal (in cases of iron deficiency), and allows the body to make more haemoglobin (in cases of iron deficiency anaemia).

 A small cannula is inserted into your arm and iron is infused over 15 minutes (or longer depending on the iron used) into your vein.